-5.6 If a style/course requires the use of a quiver it must cover the arrow tips and be attached to the hip, thigh or back.
+5.6 Quivers are required unless otherwise specified in the course description.
+When not required, arrows may be carried in the bow hand.
+Quivers must cover the arrow tips and be attached to the hip, thigh or back.

 6.1 Arrows shall be scored by target judges, who shall indicate the score to the score keeper.
 The target judge shall not touch the arrow or the target face until the score keeper has instructed the target judge to pull the arrow.

 6.2 Arrows that bounce off or pass through the target shall score zero and do not count as “hits” for the purpose of bonus points.

 6.3 An arrow that strikes and remains embedded in another arrow shall score the same as the arrow it struck.

 6.4 An arrow that penetrates the paper target face but does not penetrate the boss and is left hanging from the paper face shall be scored as though it had penetrated the boss.

 6.5 If the shaft of an arrow touches two different scoring zones or touches the line between two scoring zones then the arrow shall be scored as the higher of the two scores.
 If the tear in the paper face caused by the arrow touches the line (or higher scoring zone) but the shaft of the arrow does not then the lower score is recorded.
 The higher score is only awarded if the arrow itself touches the line or higher zone.